 Most high performance Twitter accounts operated by people who are not already famous tend to Tweet at least five times per day every day.

 My favourite superhero on Twitter is @sam___hurley (that’s three underscores – he makes his own rules).
 Sam Tweets more than anyone I’ve ever seen on Twitter.
 And it works.
-He is ranked the #2 ranked digital marketer in the world and personally I think he deserves to move up a notch.
+He is ranked the #2 ranked digital marketer in the world and he is such a helpful personality that he probably deserves to be #1.

 To describe Sam Hurley as a prolific Tweeter would be an understatement.